-Proposed reductions in groundwater production must take into account both the potential economic disruption to the agricultural industry in the Subbasin, the interference with municipal water supply planning and rate setting, and the uncertainty in the estimated sustainable yield of the Subbasin.
+Proposed reductions in groundwater production must take into account the potential economic disruption to the agricultural industry in the Subbasin, the interference with municipal water supply planning and rate setting, and the uncertainty in the estimated sustainable yield of the Subbasin.
 The estimated sustainable yield of the Subbasin is 42,000 acre-feet per year (AFY) with an uncertainty estimate of ±9,000 AFY (see Section 2.4.4, General Uncertainties in the Water Budget).
 The average 2015 groundwater production rate was 69,000 AFY.
 The difference between the upper estimate of the sustainable yield, 51,000 AFY, and the 2015 production rate is 18,000 AFY.
-If production is reduced linearly between 2020 and 2040, the estimated groundwater production reduction necessary throughout the geographic extent of the Oxnard Subbasin over the first 5 years is approximately 4,500900 AFY.
+If production is reduced linearly between 2020 and 2040, the estimated groundwater production reduction necessary throughout the geographic extent of the Oxnard Subbasin is approximately 900 AFY.
 However, the sustainability goal allows for operational flexibility, as groundwater production patterns are anticipated to change during the 20-year GSP implementation period from 2020 through 2039.
 Progress toward the sustainability goal will be evaluated throughout the 20-year implementation period.